Solutions

 Try providing some shading with a camouflage net.
 It will block out a good proportion of the direct sun (and its heat) whilst still offering you plenty of view, daylight and ventilation.

 When the weather warms up, set it up, cut it to size with sharp scissors, and rig it up with zip ties.
+Drape it over windows or rooflights, or use it to form a make-shift awning or pergola.
+Available in lots of different sizes and colours.

 Inventory |